x0rr-dan/s1c0n/README.md

 - Debian linux

 ## tools that must be installed:
-if you are using kali, parrot, blackarch, You don't need to install it manually, this tool will install itself
+if you are using kali, parrot, You don't need to install it manually, this tool will install itself
 ```
 nmap
 wafw00f